jbroerken/libmrhvt/doc/source/index.rst

 .. image:: banner.png
    :align: center

-libmrhvt is an open source library which includes multiple tools for working with voice / string user input and output.
-It supports trigger files to match user input to action, semi-random sentence building with sentence files, conversation logging and more.
+The libmrhvt library implements the files and functions used for voice and text based interactions.
+It provides the management for input triggers, output generators and clean list files.
+Also included are string comparison and string manipulation functions to build, manage and prepare input and output strings based on events.

 This documentation includes listings for the internal functions, enumerations, etc. used by the library itself.
 These are not meant to be used directly for